Do You Love English Country Houses?

-I moved to Harrogate almost 3 years ago but didn’t get around to visiting Harewood House until quite recently.
+I moved to Harrogate almost three years ago but didn’t get around to visiting Harewood House until quite recently.
 (I hang my head in shame).
 Sometimes it’s too easy to forget about the beautiful places on our doorsteps, isn’t it!

 Well, not anymore – inspired by fellow UK blogger Kerri, who makes the most of exploring locally, I visited Harewood House.
-I loved my first visit so much, I’ve taken out annual membership and I’ve been back regularly since.
+I loved my first visit so much, I’ve taken out an annual membership, and I’ve been back regularly since.
 There’s always something new to see, especially as the changing seasons alter the colour palette in the gardens.

 So, if you are curious about visiting this classic English Country House and finding out about its most famous resident, Princess Mary (The Yorkshire Princess), read on.
 In this post, I’ll share exactly how to visit Harewood House and what to see.

-Plus there’s a huge naked man on the terrace with a big cat wrapped around his shoulders…need I say more?
+Plus there’s a huge naked man on the terrace with a big cat wrapped around his shoulders.
+Need I say more?
 (I had to have a selfie with him – it would have been rude not to).

-The house which has museum status and is a nationally designated art collection, is the family seat of the Earl and Countess of Harewood.
+The house which has museum status and is a nationally designated art collection is the family seat of the Earl and Countess of Harewood.
 The current Earl, David Lascelles, is the 8th Earl of Harewood.

 Location and Accessibility

-Harewood House is idyllically located on a sloping site in the beautiful Yorkshire Dales, however, the steep slopes in some places can be challenging for some visitors.
+Harewood House is idyllically located on a sloping site in the beautiful Yorkshire Dales; however, the steep slopes in some places can be challenging for some visitors.

-While visiting Harewood House recently, my 83-year-old stepmother (a walking stick user) was well looked after by the amazing Harewood staff.
+While visiting Harewood House recently, my 83-year-old stepmother (a walking stick user) was well looked after by the caring Harewood staff.
 They were only too willing to run her around the gardens on a little shuttle bus and could not have been more helpful.
 She had a wonderful time!